Sharma-Tavishi/Bookstore_management_db/README.md

 2. Manage Book Records
 Add Books: Use the "Add Book" option to enter book details.
-Update Books: Click on a book and choose "Edit" to modify its information.
+Update Books: Click on a book and choose betweeen "Avalable" and "Rented" to modify its information.
 Delete Books: Select a book and click "Delete" to remove it.

 3. Search for Books
-Utilize the search bar to find books quickly by title, author, or genre.
+Utilize the search bar to find books quickly by title or author.

 4. Session Management
 User sessions ensure secure interactions.
 Log in or manage your session as prompted.